gubaros/the-fucking-human-being-manifesto/README.md

 # the-fucking-human-being-manifesto
 This is the fucking human being manifesto

+0Act.
+Read the fucking manifesto only if you aim to become a fucking human being.

 1Act.
 Be a fucking human being and do not hurt other fucking human beings.
 If you hurt other fucking human beings, you are a fucking animal and not a fucking human being.